Johnstone: Education

 Thorn Public School, as it was originally called, opened in 1904.
 A new Thorn primary school opened in 1988, the same year that the former building was demolished.
 The old site is now occupied by a housing estate, although parts of the original walls are still standing.
 In 1950 St. David's Primary School was built along with its sister school Cochrane Castle Primary School.
-In 2007 the two schools were housed in a new shared building nearby, 'West Johnstone Shared Campus', just outside Thomas Shanks Public Park, the locations of the original schools (between Dundonald Avenue and Craigview Avenue) remain overgrown 'gap sites' awaiting redevelopment.
+In 2007 the two schools were housed in a newly-built shared building nearby, 'West Johnstone Shared Campus', just outside Thomas Shanks Public Park, the locations of the original schools (between Dundonald Avenue and Craigview Avenue) remained overgrown 'gap sites' for many years, currently being redeveloped with new housing being built.

 Johnstone High School opened on its current site off Beith Road in March 1965, the previous building in Ludovic Square having burnt down in 1960 (there is now a modern health centre on its site).
 Its redeveloped campus opened in late 2009.

 The original St Cuthberts High School was built adjacent to Johnstone High School and shared the same driveway and car parks.
 The school closed in 1972 and moved to a new site in Hallhill Road, Spateston that year.
 The original school was demolished and replaced by a housing development to the left of the driveway of Johnstone High School.
 The school at Spateston closed at the end of the summer term of 2006 along with St Brendan's High School in Linwood due to falling rolls and the buildings' poor state of repair.
 These were replaced by a new build St Benedict's High School at Linwood (named in honour of St Benedict of Nursia, the patron saint of Europe and of students).
 The old St Cuthbert's building was used to house several schools while their own premises were being refurbished (including Johnstone High School from 2008 to 2009).
-It was also subsequently demolished in 2010 and has since been replaced by new housing.
+It was also subsequently demolished in 2010 and has since been replaced by housing.